 The City's Emergency Operations Centre ("EOC") is the command and communications hub for any large emergency or disaster including the current global COVID-19 pandemic.
 The EOC was activated by the City on February 17, 2020, prior to the World Health Organization ("WHO") declaring a global pandemic.
-Since the last update provided to Council, BC remains in a "forth wave" of COVID-19, and as such the EOC has undertaken the following actions:
+Currently BC has entered the "fifth wave" of COVID-19, and as such the EOC has undertaken the following actions:

-- Continued Step 3 of the Surrey Restart Plan and commenced preparations to introduce further changes to facilities and services as part of Step 4 of the Surrey Restart Plan (which has since been put on hold); - Continued enforcing vaccine passport entrance requirements at all recreation facilities; - Continued screening of staff entering the workplace with a daily health check that they must complete remotely before arriving at the workplace, following the directions announced by the Provincial Health Officer on November 7, 2020 that requires all businesses and worksites to conduct active daily in-person screening of all onsite workers using a COVID-19 symptom check list; - Prepared a proof of vaccination and rapid test submission system to support the City's Employee, Contractor and Volunteer COVID-19 Vaccination Policy;
+- Continued Step 3 of the Surrey Restart Plan and commenced preparations to introduce further changes to facilities and services as part of Step 4 of the Surrey Restart Plan (which has since been put on hold); - Continued enforcing vaccine passport entrance requirements at all recreation facilities; - Continued screening of staff entering the workplace with a daily health check that they must complete remotely before arriving at the workplace, following the directions announced by the Provincial Health Officer on November 7, 2020 that requires all businesses and worksites to conduct active daily in-person screening of all onsite workers using a COVID-19 symptom check list; - Implemented a proof of vaccination and rapid test submission system to support the City's Employee, Contractor and Volunteer COVID-19 Vaccination Policy;

-- In response to the emergence of a new variant of concern, Omicron, a review of the level of service/reopening/closing decision matrix has been initiated to ensure that the key considerations of the decision matrix are still valid; and - Continued social media efforts to remind residents and business for the need adhere to public health measures and good practices, to advise residents of vaccine eligibility and opportunities and to advise of facility and service updates enacted as part of Step 3 of the Surrey Restart Plan.
+- In response to the emergence of a new variant of concern, Omicron, a review of the level of service/reopening/closing decision matrix has been initiated to ensure that the key considerations of the decision matrix are still valid; - Reduced capacity of in-office staff from 60% to 40% following the suggestion of the Provincial Health Officer; - Modified the layout for Council Meetings in the interest of safety for all participates including Council, staff, and the public; and - Continued social media efforts to remind residents and business for the need adhere to public health measures and good practices, to advise residents of vaccine eligibility and opportunities and to advise of facility and service updates enacted as part of Step 3 of the Surrey Restart Plan.